GST for Flats/Apartments

 GST is payable if you buy a new flat which is under construction at the time of sale.
 The rate depends on whether the property is considered affordable housing or falls into the non-affordable category.
 Understanding GST for buying a new flat is important so that the overall cost of purchase can be understood, and the impact of payment over the long term can be calculated.

 For affordable housing projects, GST on the purchase of a new flat is charged at 1% without Input Tax Credit, subject to price and carpet area limits.
 Non-affordable new flats attract 5% GST, also without ITC.
-These rates are applied to the agreement value mentioned by the Builder.
+These rates are generally applied to the agreement value of the under-construction flat, subject to applicable valuation rules.

 GST on Flat Purchase: Full Cost Calculation Examples